Keitaro-Ninomiya2/Keitaro-Ninomiya2.github.io/research.md

 ### Work in Progress

 - Spatial diffusion of unions: Historical Evidence from the UK (with Shivangi Ambardar)
-- Do Regional Public Universities Affect the Geography of Teacher Shortages? (with Greg Howard and Russell Weinstein)

 ### Published Papers